spencerhcheng/holberton-system_engineering-devops/w3/d4/lecture_notes.md

 console.log(helloAnthonyLadson); // what does does this print?
 ```

 When functions in JavaScript execute (i.e. are called), they access the same scope that was in effect when they were defined.
 This means that even after the outer function has returned, the inner function still has access to scope in which is was defined.
-In other words, it maintains access to the variables from outer and enclosing scopes even after the outer function is called.
+In other words, it maintains access to the variables from outer and enclosing scopes even after the outer function is called and exits.
 Therefore, you can call the inner function later in your program.

 **2.** Closures store references to variables from outer and enclosing scopes.
 In other words, if the value of a variable defined in an outer scope changes before a closure is called, the closure accesses the updated value of the variable.
 For example,